 When official immunization records cannot be obtained, a titer — complete with titer date, result of the test and signature of an authorized health official — is acceptable.

 All students enrolling at the University are required to submit proof of immunization for Poliomyelitis, Rubella, Rubeola, Mumps, Varicella, Hepatitis-B and Diptheria/Tetanus prior to matriculation.
 The results of a TB test also are required prior to matriculation.
 All students must have a PPD-TB test performed annually while a student at KCU.
 Students are encouraged to be immunized with the annual influenza vaccine.
+KCU has joined the growing number of universities that will require a COVID-19 vaccination before matriculation.

-An immunization record form and a pre-matriculation physical and history form must be completed and on file for every applicant who is accepted for admission.
-Areas to be completed and returned prior to matriculation include, but are not limited to: immunization dates for Varicella, Polio, MMR, TB test results, Diptheria/tetanus booster; and completion of the Hepatitis-B vaccine.
+Areas to be completed and returned prior to matriculation include, but are not limited to: immunization dates for Varicella, Polio, MMR, TB test results, Diptheria/tetanus booster and completion of the Hepatitis-B vaccine.

 Note: The Hepatitis-B vaccination is administered in a series and may take four to six months to complete.
 Because students will have early clinical experience, this series must be completed prior to matriculation.
 University policy states that students must provide evidence they have completed the series before they can begin medical school.
 Applicants applying to medical school may find it necessary to begin the series prior to obtaining an offer of acceptance in order to meet the matriculation deadline.

 In addition, accepted applicants are required to have their own health insurance policy and provide evidence of such.
 Students who fail to meet these guidelines will not be allowed to matriculate.